 The best way to find affordable coverage is by getting an auto insurance quote.
 Using a quote tool is an easy way to determine how much your insurance is going to cost you.

 Of course, to get the best discounts, you need to get quotes from several companies.

-To save time, you should use a free quote tool offered by an independent source as opposed to one offered by a company that is biased in its own favor.
+To save time, you should use a free quote tool offered by an independent source, like the one on this page, as opposed to one offered by a company that is biased in its own favor.